 Learn more →

 CIC offers a wide spectrum of educational activities, services, and programs to prepare information leaders to play critical roles in national security in the Information Age.
-Whether in pursuit of the Master of Science in Government Information Leadership, a NDU iCollege certificate, or a graduate level course for professional development— iCollege students bring diverse perspectives to contribute to a rich and dynamic learning environment.
+Whether in pursuit of the Master of Science in Government Information Leadership, an NDU CIC certificate, or a graduate level course for professional development— CIC students bring diverse perspectives to contribute to a rich and dynamic learning environment.
 They are motivated to learn and share knowledge, experience, and best practices.
 Our students are encouraged to become better leaders and decision-makers and to master the tools of lifelong learning.
 Students, graduates, employers, leaders, and practitioners create a global learning community to foster innovation and creativity.

 College of International Security Affairs